Marcus Semien Player Props: Rangers vs. Rays

 Marcus Semien At The Plate

-- He ranks 19th in batting average, 25th in on base percentage, and 33rd in slugging among qualified batters in MLB action.
+- Among the qualified hitters in MLB play, he ranks 15th in batting average, 23rd in on-base percentage, and 31st in slugging.

-- Looking at the 62 games he has played this year, he's hit a home run in nine of them (14.5%), and in 3.1% of his trips to the dish.
+- Looking at the 63 games he has played this season, he's homered in nine of them (14.3%), and in 3% of his trips to the dish.

-- In 51.6% of his games this year, Semien has driven in at least one run.
-In 12 of those games (19.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.
+- Semien has driven home a run in 32 games this season (50.8%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.